coastalwhite/amdahls-lie/README.md

-# Amdahl's Lie - Speed up parallel code beyond Amdahl's Law
+# Amdahl's Lie - Speeding up code beyond the theoretical limit

 This repository provides a proof-of-concept that shows how to break Amdahl's Law using caches.
 This tries to show that `n`-threaded applications can be more than `n` times as fast.
 This works for applications that can partition their work into memory slices.